EladKarni/obs-replay-buffer-notify/HOW_TO_INSTALL_BUILDS.md

 # Bundled build

-This message comes with a bundled 64-bit Windows build inside the `build_x64.7z` archive.
+This repo comes with a bundled 64-bit Windows build inside the `Releases` section.
 It contains the plugin, the playback service and the dependencies as well.

 `obs-replaybuffer-notification.dll` is the OBS plugin and should go to the plugins folder as described above.